Stack¶

 stack.ymland optional multi-stackindex.yml.

 After creation, all three paths produce regular versioned stacks.
-You can adjust their configuration, add or remove stack services, and create apps from any available revision.
+You can adjust their configuration, add or remove stack services, publish those changes as revisions, and create apps from any available published revision.

 flowchart TD